justindujardin/mathy/libraries/website/docs/envs/features.md

 !!! info "tree list ordering"

-        You might have noticed the features from the previous tree are not expressed in the natural order that we might read them.
-As observed by [Lample and Charton](https://arxiv.org/pdf/1912.01412.pdf){target=\_blank} trees must be visited in an order that preserves the order-of-operations, so the model can pick up on the hierarchical features of the input.
+        You might have noticed that the previous tree features are not expressed in the natural order that we might read them.
+As observed by [Lample and Charton](https://arxiv.org/pdf/1912.01412.pdf){target=\_blank} trees must be visited in an order that preserves the order-of-operations so that the model can pick up on the hierarchical features of the input.

-        For this reason we visit trees in `pre` order for serialization.
+        For this reason, we visit trees in `pre` order for serialization.

 Converting math expression trees to lists is done with a helper: